Fourth World (comics)

-"Fourth World" is a storyline told through a metaseries of connected comic book titles written and drawn by Jack Kirby and published by DC Comics from 1970 to 1973.
+"Fourth World" is a metaseries of connected comic book titles written and drawn by Jack Kirby and published by DC Comics from 1970 to 1973.
 Although they were not marketed under this title until the August–September 1971 issues of New Gods and Forever People, the terms Fourth World and Jack Kirby's Fourth World have gained usage in the years since.

+Kirby created the Fourth World concept in the 1970s.
+The series is a science-fiction based mythology that revolves around ancient space deities known as the New Gods.
+The New Gods are similar to the gods of Earth lore.

 Publication history

 Initial 1970s comics

 As the newsstand distribution system for comics began to break down, Jack Kirby foresaw a day when comics would need to find alternate venues for sale.
 Toward this end, Kirby envisioned a finite series that would be serialized and collected in one tome after the series had concluded.
 He began the "Fourth World" in Superman's Pal Jimmy Olsen #133 (Oct.
 1970).
 DC Comics had planned to introduce the "Fourth World" titles in the November 1970 issue of their preview omnibus title, Showcase.
 Kirby reportedly objected to this, and Showcase was cancelled.
 This delayed the introduction of the "Fourth World" titles until the following year.
 The three original titles constituting the "Fourth World" were The Forever People, Mister Miracle, and The New Gods.

-Unhappy with Marvel Comics at the time, as he had created or co-created a plethora of characters without having copyright or creative custody of them, he turned to rival publisher DC Comics, with his sketches and designs for a new group of heroes and villains.
+Unhappy with Marvel Comics at the time, as he had created a plethora of characters without having copyright or creative custody of them, Kirby turned to rival publisher DC Comics, with his sketches and designs for a new group of heroes and villains.
+He had first showed them to Stan Lee, who liked them, but wanted to fold them into already existing titles.
+So Kirby decided to keep them for himself.
+When Carmine Infantino visited Kirby and his family for Passover, he showed him his designs and ideas.
+Infantino told him that he wanted to bring them to DC.
+Worsening conditions at Marvel and promises from DC made Kirby decide to switch company.
 As author Marc Flores, who writes under the pen name Ronin Ro, described:

 "The Fourth World" dealt with the battle between good and evil as represented by the worlds of New Genesis and Apokolips.
 Darkseid, the evil lord of Apokolips, seeks the Anti-Life Equation which will allow him to control the thoughts of all living beings.
-Opposing him is Orion, his son raised by Highfather and his enemies on New Genesis.
-Other characters caught in the deadly battle included the Forever People, an extension of the kid gang concept from the 1940s with a group of adolescents adventuring without an adult supervisor; Mister Miracle, a native of New Genesis raised on Apokolips who triumphed over a torturous childhood to become the world's greatest escape artist; and Lightray, the heroic warrior of New Genesis.
+Opposing him is Orion, his son, who was raised on New Genesis.
+Other characters caught in the battle included the Forever People, an extension of the kid gang concept from the 1940s with a group of adolescents adventuring without an adult supervisor; Mister Miracle, a native of New Genesis raised on Apokolips who triumphed over a torturous childhood to become the world's greatest escape artist; and Lightray, the heroic warrior of New Genesis.
 Their adventures would take them to Earth where the war continued.